RayAndrade/TheRayCode/Java/Factory/F2/script.md

 ```java
 public class RocketEnemyShip extends EnemyShip  { }
 ```
-Now we try out the **RocketEnemyShip** which ill be simple.
+Now we try out the **RocketEnemyShip** which will be simple.
 ```java
 public RocketEnemyShip(){
     setName("Rocket Enemy Ship");
     setAmtDamage(10.0);
 }
 ```
-No we want to test out these ships.
+To test out these 2 ships.
-Now let's create **EnemyShipTesting** first we Import the java Scanner so we will be able to ge input form the user
+we create the **EnemyShipTesting** class.
+First we Import the java Scanner so we will be able to ge input form the user

 ```java
 import java.util.Scanner;
 ```
-No we  will have a **main** method
+Now we  will have a **main** method
 ```java
 public class EnemyShipTesting {
     public static void main(String[] args){ }
 }
 ```
-To do our texting
+To do our testing
 We add code:
 ```java
 EnemyShip anEnemyShip = new UFOEnemyShip();